Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

     1. Click **Next**.
 1. On the final page, review your settings and click **Finish**.

-### Part 3: Add Personal User to Domain Controllers
+### Part 3: Add New Personal User to Domain Controllers

 1. On **srv1** in ADUC, navigate to: **HQ\Users\IT\SysAdmins**
 1. Right-click on the user you created in Step 2 and click **Properties**.